achirkin/vulkan/README.md

  * [ ] Check whether we can disallow writing `returnedonly` fields.
  * [x] Investigate the need to use the extension loader (`vulkan-docs/src/ext_loader`).
        `Graphics.Vulkan.Marshal.Proc` seems to be good enough for this low-level binding.
+ * [ ] `vkGetProc` and `vkLookupProc` currently lookup functions in a shared library, even if vulkan is linked statically.
+This can be dangerous!
+Need to check it.

 ##### genvulkan